color-js/color.js/docs/color-difference.md

 We often need to determine the distance between two colors, for a variety of use cases.
-Before most people dive into color science, when they are only familiar with sRGB colors, their fist attempt to do so usually is the Euclidean distance of colors in sRGB, like so: `sqrt((r₁ - r₂)² + (g₁ - g₂)² + (b₁ - b₂)²)`.
+Before most people dive into color science, when they are only familiar with sRGB colors, their first attempt to do so usually is the Euclidean distance of colors in sRGB, like so: `sqrt((r₁ - r₂)² + (g₁ - g₂)² + (b₁ - b₂)²)`.
 However, since sRGB is not [perceptually uniform](https://programmingdesignsystems.com/color/perceptually-uniform-color-spaces/), pairs of colors with the same Euclidean distance can have hugely different perceptual differences: